Davidsoff/openshift101/PITCHME.md

 +++

 #Before we start
-Please clone the following git repository if you want to follow along with the hands-on excercises.
+Please clone the following git repository if you want to follow along with the hands-on exercises.

 ```https://github.com/Davidsoff/openshift101.git```